|Best upright||Midea MRU07M2AWW Upright Freezer||SEE IT||

-With more and more people preparing food at home while trying to space out their trips to the grocery store, buying in bulk is becoming a new normal.
+With more people preparing food at home while trying to space out their trips to the grocery store, buying in bulk is becoming a new normal.
 This makes freezer chests an increasingly attractive and practical addition to the home.
 But PopSci, don’t chest freezers require a lot of space and energy?
 Not anymore!
-The best freezer chest depends on your needs and the realities of your living space, and there are options made for garages, some made to be more spatially flexible, and some that can even be kept outdoors.
+You can find freezer chests that suit your living space, storage needs, and even save energy.
 No matter your situation, you won’t be left out in the cold if you need a deep freezer.

 - Best energy-efficient mini-freezer: Whynter Energy Star 1.1-cubic foot mini freezer